PlatONnetwork/docs/docs/PlatON经济方案.md

     $$F_2=IF(F_2^{'}>L, L, F_2^{'})$$

-  - The eliminated normal validators are sorted according to the following rules and the first $F_2$ are selected: the term (the number of consecutive participation in the consensus round) is from long to short, the total staking amount is from small to large, and the initial staking block height is from high Low, the transaction serial number of the staking transaction in the same block is from large to small.
+  - The eliminated normal validators are sorted according to the following rules and the first $F_2$ are selected: the term (the number of consecutive participation in the consensus round) is from long to short, the total staking amount is from small to large, and the initial staking block height is from high to low, the transaction serial number of the staking transaction in the same block is from large to small.

-- From the list of alternative validators, select $F=F_1 + F_2$ new verification nodes through VRF.
+- From the list of alternative validators, select $F=F_1 + F_2$ new validator nodes through VRF.
 If the number of candidate nodes is insufficient, select all.

   In order to ensure sufficient randomness and reduce the attack of the attacker, the pseudo-random seed generation rules of the algorithm are selected as follows: